MyC1oudRepo/Repository/Serverless_EventBridge&SES_Project/README.md

 ![image](https://github.com/MyC1oudRepo/Repository/assets/151183434/3398d0bf-98a5-4310-bdf6-e15ec368c965)

 Click on the Test button.
-We'll get an access denied error code.
+We'll get access denied error code since the Lambda function does not have permissions to access the objects in the S3 bucket.

 ![image](https://github.com/MyC1oudRepo/Repository/assets/151183434/e46e7a8f-3748-49ad-bdd5-b57dbffeba9d)